Emblem of Tamil Nadu

 The Emblem of Tamil Nadu is the official state emblem of the Indian state of Tamil Nadu.
 It is used as the seal of the Government of Tamil Nadu.

 Designed in 1949 by R. Krishna Rao, the emblem consists of the Lion Capital of Ashoka without the bell lotus foundation, flanked on either side by the Indian flag with an image of a gopuram of a Hindu temple in the background.
-The round emblem is flanked by the words Tamilnadu arasu (Government of Tamil Nadu) and Vaymaiye vellum (truth alone triumphs) in Tamil.
+The round emblem is flanked by the words "Tamiḻnāṭu aracu" ("Government of Tamil Nadu") and "Vāymaiyē vellum" ("Truth Alone Triumphs") in Tamil.

 Designer

 The state emblem was designed in 1949 by R. Krishna Rao from Madurai.
-Rao, who was a professor of the Government College of Fine Arts in Chennai, was approached to design the emblem in 1948.
+Rao, who was a professor at the Government College of Fine Arts in Chennai, was approached to design the emblem in 1948.